A cup does not reveal its contents while it is sitting quietly on the table.

 nothing has been taken from you.
 Generosity costs little when your own reserves

 feel full.
-Even conviction can sound confident when there is no consequence for
+Even conviction can sound impressive when there is no consequence

-person disappoints you.
-Your plans unravel.
-The phone rings with news you did
+unravel.
+The phone rings with news you never expected.

 That is when style becomes